The Penrose Property with a Cosmological Constant: Introduction

 Finally, we consider some example spacetimes which highlight features of the Penrose property which were not discussed in \cite{PCMD}.
-In Section \ref{Ellis-Bronnikov Wormhole} we consider the Ellis-Bronnikov wormhole spacetime which has two asymptotically flat ends or ``universes''.
-These ends are connected by a traversable wormhole.
-We find that the results for points on $\mathcal{I}^\pm$ in the same universe are the same as for Minkowski spacetime, however for points located in different universes the result is a more complicated function of the angular separation and time of flight (definition \ref{defn:timeofflight}) along a curve between the two points.
-In Section \ref{Black String} we consider the black string metric.
-This can be thought of as the Schwarzschild metric where each point is now replaced by a circle.
-We can think of the Penrose property in this spacetime as a more restrictive requirement than in Schwarzschild, since there is now one more co-ordinate direction in which the points $p$ and $q$ can differ.
-Nevertheless we find that the Penrose property is still satisfied (in the positive mass case only).
+We begin in Section \ref{Product Spacetimes} by discussing the Penrose property in spacetimes of the form $(M',g')\times(M'',g'')$, where $(M',g')$ is a Lorentzian manifold and $(M'',g'')$ is a compact Riemannian manifold.
+Intuitively, one might expect both versions of the Penrose property to be more restrictive on this product spacetime than on the spacetime $(M',g')$ alone.
+We find however that they are in fact equivalent.
+In Section \ref{Ellis-Bronnikov Wormhole} we consider the Ellis-Bronnikov wormhole spacetime.
+This is a spacetime with two asymptotically flat ends connected by a traversable wormhole.
+We find that the results for points on $\mathcal{I}^\pm$ in the same universe are the same as for Minkowski spacetime, however for points located in different universes the result is a more complicated function of the angular separation and time of flight (Definition \ref{defn:timeofflight}) along a curve between the two points.
 In Section \ref{Hayward Metric} we consider the Hayward metric in 3+1 dimensions.
-This metric describes a non-singular black hole spacetime and the asymptotic behaviour is the same as for Schwarzschild.
-Consequently, we find that this spacetime also satisfies the Penrose property, showing that the property does not require the existence of a curvature singularity such as those occurring in the Schwarzschild and Kerr spacetimes considered in \cite{PCMD}.
-This is unsurprising since, as discussed in \cite{PCMD}, the Penrose property is a property of neighbourhoods of $i^0$ and in particular depends only on the form of the metric at large $r$.
+This metric describes a non-singular black hole spacetime with the same asymptotic behaviour as Schwarzschild.
+Consequently we find that this spacetime also satisfies the Penrose property, highlighting the fact that this is a property of neighbourhoods of $i^0$ and does not require the existence of a curvature singularity.